-The Ducat has one of the most complex coining histories of any European gold coin.
-Ducats were once available in silver and gold, with the earliest forms of the currency issued by King Roger II of Sicily in 1140.
-Widespread acceptance and use of gold ducats was powered by the Dutch from the 16th century onward as the kingdom became a dominant player in global trade.
-Right now, 1 Ducat Austrian-Dutch Gold Coins are available to purchase online from New York Gold Co.
+The Ducat has one of the Very Complicated coining histories of any European gold coin.
+Ducats were available in gold and silver, with the earliest forms of the money issued by King Roger II of Sicily at 1140.
+Widespread acceptance and use of gold ducats was powered by the Dutch in the 16th century onward since the realm turned into a dominant player in global commerce.

 - Coins issued here are restrikes of original Austrian ducats!

-- Contains .1106 Troy oz of actual gold content.
+- Includes .1106 Troy ounce of actual gold content.

 - Bears a face value of 1 Ducat from the Austrian Mint.